 SecureFlag’s Platform allows access to a whole range of different interactive labs to gain insight into how to remediate security vulnerabilities across a wide variety of technologies, including Java, C++, Infrastructure as Code templates, Docker, generative AI, and many more.

-Implementing Shift Left is already a well-known idea in development teams, but often, continuous training can be overlooked as a way to drive better quality and more secure code.
+Implementing Shift Left is already a well-known idea in development teams, but continuous training can often be overlooked as a way to drive better quality and more secure code.
 As well as a tool to help make remediation and disaster handling more efficient and less costly.
-Consider improving or expanding your training offerings to your team; contact our team at SecureFlag for more information on how our platform can help!
+Consider improving or expanding your training offerings to your team; contact our team at SecureFlag for more information on how our Platform can help!